-If you must store your gun in your car, and you don’t have a small gun safe in there already, it’s time to get creative.
-My threat assessment colleague, Gary Hickox, from STARR Systems, in Broomfield, Colorado, recently gave a great workshop presentation on hidden weapons.
-In this explained both what we can learn from how crooks hide weapons, and what we can do to hide our firearms from them.
+Don’t worry if you don’t have a small gun safe in your car.
+All it takes to secure your firearm is a little creativity.
+My threat assessment colleague, Gary Hickox, from STARR Systems, in Broomfield, Colorado, recently gave a great workshop on hidden weapons.
+In his presentation, he not only talked about what we can learn from how crooks about hiding weapons, but also what we can do to hide our own firearms from them.

-Do you have any gun hiding places in your car to add to this post?
-Let us know in the comment section below.
+Do you have any unexpected gun hiding places to share?
+Let us know in the comments section below!

 Contact Steve at [email protected] or on Twitter @DrSteveAlbrecht